-HCWH Europe partnered with three national and regional health authorities to guide the development of and pilot this methodology, supporting participants to generate their own detailed climate footprint analyses and decarbonisation roadmaps.
-Through these pilots, we gained valuable feedback on the practicalities and limitations of developing national/regional decarbonisation roadmaps that helped to build a more robust methodology.
-Portugal’s national healthcare decarbonisation roadmap is already available.
-The remaining roadmaps for the Lazio region of Italy and the Netherlands will be published by their healthcare sectors in the coming months.
+HCWH Europe initially partnered with three national and regional health authorities to develop and pilot this methodology, supporting them to generate detailed climate footprint analyses and decarbonisation roadmaps.
+Through these pilots, we gained valuable feedback on the practicalities and limitations of developing decarbonisation roadmaps that helped to build a more rigorous methodology.